John Archibald Campbell: Early life and education

 Campbell was born near Washington, Wilkes County, Georgia to the former Mary Williamson and her husband, Col. Duncan Greene Campbell (for whom the now-defunct Campbell County, Georgia, was named).
 Col. Campbell had been born in North Carolina and attended college in Chapel Hill before moving to Wilkes County, Georgia and studying law under Judge John Griffin.
 An attorney, he also served as a trustee for many years of Franklin College, which his son attended, and which later became the University of Georgia.
 In 1824, while this boy was in college, President James Monroe appointed Duncan Campbell and another man to try to buy the land of the Creek Native Americans.
 His maternal grandfather was Lt.
 Col. Micajah Perry Williamson (1744-1796), who was born in Isle of Wight County, Virginia and became a trusted officer serving under General Elijah Clarke during the American Revolutionary War.
-He received 12,000 acres in Franklin County, Georgia for his revolutionary war service and became a wealthy landowner in Wilkes County, including helping to lay out the county seat named after General Washington, and establishing the Wilkes Academy in 1797.
+He received 12,000 acres in Franklin County, Georgia for his Revolutionary War service and became a wealthy landowner in Wilkes County, including helping to lay out the county seat named after General Washington, and establishing the Wilkes Academy in 1797.

-Considered a child prodigy, Cammpbell graduated from the University of Georgia in 1825 at the age of 14, and immediately enrolled at the United States Military Academy, where he studied for three years.
+Considered a child prodigy, Campbell graduated from the University of Georgia in 1825 at the age of 14, and immediately enrolled at the United States Military Academy, where he studied for three years.
 He would have graduated in 1830, but withdrew upon hearing of his father's death in July 1828 and returned home to Georgia.

 While at the United States Military Academy in West Point, New York, on December 24–25, 1826, Campbell was involved in the Eggnog Riot (also known as the "Grog Mutiny").
 Campbell was among 70 cadets that were involved, but a review concluded that only 20 cadets and one enlisted soldier should be charged.
 Court-martial proceedings ran from December 26, 1826, to March 16, 1827.
 On May 3, 1827, President John Quincy Adams adjusted some of the verdicts and approved the rest, so nine cadets were expelled.
 Other involved cadets included Jefferson Davis (involved but not charged), and Robert E. Lee (not involved but testified).
 Although some called for Campbell and classmate James W. M. "Weems" Berrien to be expelled, this was rejected.

 Returning to Georgia, Campbell read law with his uncle, former Georgia governor John Clark, and was admitted to the bar in 1829, at the age of 18 which required a special act of the Georgia legislature.

 Personal life

+In 1830, Campbell relocated to Montgomery, Alabama, and married Anna Esther Goldthwaite, a native of New Hampshire who had settled in Alabama.
+Together, they raised five children: one son and four daughters.

+Campbell’s marriage lasted over five decades until Anna’s death in 1887, two years before Campbell himself died in 1889.